inobulles/aquabsd/README.md

 # aquabsd

-Releases and issue tracker for aquaBSD.
+Releases & issue tracker for aquaBSD.
 Currently at aquaBSD 1.0 Alps (beta 1221a)

 ## Issues